(set: $name to

 We suggest steeling yourself for badness, as well as indeterminacy, $name: diagnoses are often weaponized by institutions, state actors, corporations, and the medical-industrial complex, all of which are steeped in the logics of white supremacy.
 We encourage you to (re)read <a href="https://read.dukeupress.edu/books/book/2383/The-Right-to-MaimDebility-Capacity-Disability" target="_blank">Jasbir Puar’s (2017) work on debility, biopolitics, and prognosis time</a>, to spend some time with the <a href="https://notdeadyet.org/" target="_blank">Not Dead Yet website</a>, and Leah Lakshmi Piepzna-Samarasinha’s (2018, 2020) writing on <a href="https://arsenalpulp.com/Books/C/Care-Work" target=_"blank">care work</a> and <a href="https://disabilityvisibilityproject.com/2020/08/24/cripping-the-resistance-no-revolution-without-us/" target="_blank">crip/mad/BIPOC resistance</a>.

 Once you read, [[you can return to the previous question->I hope to be diagnosed in the future]].
-Alternatively, feel free to skip reading or to save these bookmarks for later, and return anyway.You practice avoidance and pretend for a bit that this diagnosis conversation doesn't exist.
+Alternatively, feel free to skip reading or to save these bookmarks for later, and return anyway.Sorry, $name!
+You can only practice avoidance if it's a symptom of the thing you're trying to get diagnosed with.
+Isn't #ChronicIllnessLife grand?

 Choose one: